Srebrenica massacre: Tuzla column departs

 Almost all the 28th Division, 5,500 to 6,000 soldiers, not all armed, gathered in Šušnjari, in the hills north of Srebrenica, along with about 7,000 civilians.
 They included a few women.
 Others assembled in the nearby village of Jaglići.

 Around midnight, the column started moving along the axis between Konjević Polje and Bratunac.
 It was preceded by four scouts, 5 km ahead.
 Members walked one behind the other, following a trail a demining unit had marked with paper to guide them.

 The column was led by 50–100 of the best soldiers from each brigade, carrying the best equipment.
 Elements of the 284th Brigade were followed by the 280th Brigade.
 Civilians accompanied by other soldiers followed, and at the back was the independent battalion.
 The command and armed men were at the front, following the deminer unit.
 Others included political leaders of the enclave, medical staff and families of prominent Srebrenicans.
 A few women, children and elderly travelled with the column in the woods.
 The column was 12–15 km long, two and a half hours separating head from tail.

 The attempt to reach Tuzla surprised the VRS and caused confusion, as the VRS had expected the men to go to Potočari.
 Serb general Milan Gvero, in a briefing, referred to the column as "hardened and violent criminals who will stop at nothing to prevent being taken prisoner".
-The Drina The VRS Main Staff ordered all available manpower to find any Muslim groups observed, prevent them crossing into Muslim territory, take them prisoner and hold them in buildings that could be secured by small forces.
+The VRS Main Staff ordered all available manpower to find any Muslim groups observed, prevent them crossing into Muslim territory, take them prisoner and hold them in buildings that could be secured by small forces.